ORNL/ReSolve/.github/PULL_REQUEST_TEMPLATE/pull_request_feature.md

 merging your code._

 - [ ] I have read the [Contributing Guide](https://resolve.readthedocs.io/en/latest/sphinx/developer_guide/index.html)
+- [ ] I have added unit tests that verify the new feature.
 - [ ] Functionality and unit tests pass locally with my changes.
+Tests ran on
+    - [ ] CPU backend
+    - [ ] CUDA backend
+    - [ ] HIP backend
 - [ ] The code builds with flags `-Wall -Wconversion -Wextra` without any compiler warnings.
-- [ ] I have added unit tests that verify the new feature.
 - [ ] I have documented the new feature.

 ## Further comments